-Dressed in a delicious sesame sauce, this Pounded Burdock Root (Tataki Gobo) is a popular side dish of Osechi Ryori, or traditional Japanese New Year foods.
-Burdock root is sweet, mild, and earthy with a taste similar to artichoke.
-It’s a deep root that grows straight down into the ground and symbolizes stability for the house and family in the new year.
+Dressed in a delicious sesame sauce, Pounded Burdock Root (Tataki Gobo) is a popular side dish of the traditional Japanese New Year feast called Osechi Ryori.
+Burdock root grows deep into the ground, so this dish symbolizes house and family stability in the new year.

 We eat gobo (ごぼう) or burdock root all year round.
 You can find it frequently appears in miso soup, Kinpira Gobo, and Gobo Salad.
 On Oshogatu, the New Year’s holiday celebration on January 1st, this Pounded Burdock Root with Sesame Sauce or Tataki Gobo (たたきごぼう) is served along with the Japanese New Year feast (Osechi).